mbenke/zpf2020/Slides/01Typ1/01typy.md

 1. On your own machine:
     * Install `stack`
-    * Install GHC 7.10 przy pomocy `stack setup`
+    * Install GHC 7.10 using `stack setup`
-    * Install GHC 8 przy pomocy `stack setup`
+    * Install GHC 8.6 using `stack setup`
     * Run `stack ghci` with ver 7.10 and 8
     * Build and run hello project, modify it a little

-2. On students
-    * You can try the same, but quota problem possible
+2. On students you can try the same, but quota can be a problem, so use system ghc instead.
-    * `stack setup` withu GHC 8.2 (and maybe 7.10) from PUBLIC
-    * `stack config set system-ghc --global true`
-    * Rest as above

 # Functional languages
 * dynamically typed, strict, impure: e.g. Lisp